cyber-prophet/bostrom-journal/BostromJournal001.md

 ### AMPERE token

-- is needed to create cyberlinks;
+- any amount is needed to create cyberlinks;
 - amount of Ampere tokens on a balance of the selected neuron characterizes the power of its impact on the cyberrank;
 - may be transferred in a liquid state

 The more Ampere tokens the neuron has, the higher his cyberlinks would be ranked.
 Cyberrank is recalculated for each `cycle` so that the changes in the amount of Amperes tokens on the neurons' balances that produced cyberlinks would influence the cyberrank of the whole graph.
 It's reasonable to think about Ampere tokens as a measure that characterizes the impact of cyberlinks created from the account on the knowledge graph.

 ### TOCYB token [~](QmfGPCSpPCRTsBw2g6wqrLkHaCwtFChXeHADju5RrYu9EB)

 TOCYB token is a token of a future [Cyber](https://cyb.ai/search/cyber) network.
-Everyone who has [TOCYB](https://cyb.ai/token/TOCYB) will be able to convert it into CYB tokens through the private exodus.
+Everyone who has [TOCYB](https://cyb.ai/token/TOCYB) will be able to convert it 1to1 into CYB tokens through the private exodus.
 The contract will be developed by [cyber~Congress](https://cyb.ai/search/cybercongress).

+## Token's related infomation

 ### Investminting - definition and mechanics [~](Qmezuhrqm7P8u8PwHhoq5EjWmnk3VxGju9DVUT9pWmeNaV)

 In order to obtain resource tokens: A (AMPERES) and V (VOLTS) one should investmint H (HYDROGEN).

 The term `investminting` is composed of `minting` (producing new tokens) and `investing` (putting capital into something for a period of time to make a profit).

 After Hydrogen tokens are investminted, the neuron’s balance is immediately replenished by a number of temporary `frozen` for transferring but ready to use A and V tokens.
 Both tokens of the investminting pair (H and A or V) are `frozen` till the end of the investminting period.
 After the investminting period both tokens become liquid.